firish/Interesting_Engineering/8_RAFT_algorithm.md

 1. Increments its current term number, indicating the start of a new term.
 2. Transitions to a candidate and votes for itself.
 3. Sends out RequestVote RPCs to all other servers.

+During the election,
+1. Each server (follower) can only vote once per term, and it will vote for the first candidate it hears from, as long as that candidate's log is at least as up-to-date as its own.

 **Possible Outcomes**:
 1. **Winning the Election**: The candidate becomes the leader if it secures a majority of the votes.